ENGN2912B-2018/HPC-A/README.md

 **Ubuntu 18.04:** CMake 3.10.2, gcc 7.3.0, VTK 8.1.2
 **RedHat 7 (CCV, Should be run under a GPU node):**  CMake 3.8.0, gcc 7.2, VTK 8.1.0

 **Note:** The multithreading utilities are not supported on the CCV environment, and the video saving utilities are not supported on any Linux systems.

+### Simulation Automation Tool:
+**RedHat 7:** CMake 3.8.0, gcc 7.2, OpenFOAM 4.1

 ## Description of functional testing to date
 ### Simulation
+To provide a versatile method for running several OpenFOAM simulations in sequence, we wrote a wrapper for the OpenFOAM convection simulation which can read and modify an OpenFOAM test case.
+Upon verifying that the simulation parameters could be successfully changed from within a C++ file, we then implemented a program to automate the generation of data sets for cases Rayleigh-Bénard Convection with varying Rayleigh and Prandtl numbers for use by the visualization and graphical interface parts of the project.
+The person creating these data sets has the ability to determine the number of Ra and Pr values to draw combinations from, and to set them via command line.
+This way, a collection of data sets can be generated incrementally if they do not have access to the CCV for an extended time, and new data sets can be added easily if needed.
 ### Visualization
 #### Identification of functions, expected inputs and outputs
 For conducting functional tests for visualization components, we implemented a driver program named `mainVisualizer`.
 The inputs of `mainVisualizer` are commands from user input which specify visualization parameters, and `.vtk` files that generated from the simulation components.
-The `.vtk` files can also be downloaded from [this Google Drive Page](https://drive.google.com/open?id=1uOd3skYjSeGgKKKBibIzqVxK3MpL1rfd).
+The `.vtk` files can also be downloaded from [this Google Drive page](https://drive.google.com/open?id=1uOd3skYjSeGgKKKBibIzqVxK3MpL1rfd).
 The expected output of `mainVisualizer` should be a OpenGL render window showing the visualization results in an animation.
 In Windows 10, an optional Windows AVI video can also be saved in the same directory as the `.vtk` files.
 #### Execution, actual outputs and evaluation
 **Linux:**